 A child care provider should be a warm and supportive influence in your child’s early years.
 A great provider will understand children’s needs at each age and stage of development, and will provide an enriching experience for your child and peace of mind for you.
 The steps listed below are designed to help you consider the details involved in making a well-informed decision about child care.

 LOCATE: Child Care is a free referral service for parents and caregivers seeking child care within their communities.
-LOCATE: Child Care referral specialists will help you find child care options near your home, work, school, or where ever is most convenient.
+LOCATE: Child Care's Family Resource Specialists will help you find child care options near your home, work, school, or where ever is most convenient.
 They will consider requirements you have specified, including location, hours, cost, and other.
-LOCATE: Child Care can be reached at 877-261-0060 Monday through Friday from 8:30 a.m. to 4:00 p.m.
+LOCATE: Child Care can be reached at 877.261.0060 Monday through Friday from 8:30 a.m. to 4:00 p.m. or online anytime by visiting the search portal here.

 2. Telephone interview